Professor of Law and Director of the Program in Intellectual Property Law

 Previously, Professor Lee was a legal writing instructor at Stanford Law School and an attorney at Stanford's Center for Internet and Society, where he supervised students involved in public interest litigation related to law and technology and the Internet.
 From 1996 to 1999, Professor Lee was a litigation associate in the Washington, D.C., office of Mayer, Brown & Platt, working at all levels of trial and appellate litigation, including cases before the U.S. Supreme Court.
 Immediately following law school, he clerked for the Honorable John T. Noonan Jr. of the U.S. Court of Appeals for the Ninth Circuit.

-Professor Lee's book The Fight for the Future: How People Defeated Hollywood and Saved the Internet--For Now (forthcoming fall 2013) details the mass protests to the Stop Online Piracy Act (SOPA) and the Anti-Counterfeiting Trade Agreement (ACTA) in 2012.
+The Fight for the Future: How People Defeated Hollywood and Saved the Internet—For Now (2013) details the mass protests against the Stop Online Piracy Act (SOPA) and the Anti-Counterfeiting Trade Agreement (ACTA) in 2012.

 Recognizing Rights in Real Time: The Role of Google in the EU Right to Be Forgotten, 49 U.C.
 Davis L. Rev. (forthcoming 2016).

 The Right to Be Forgotten v.
 Free Speech, I/S: J. L. Pol'y for Info.
 Soc'y (forthcoming 2016) (symposium).

 Patent Trolls: Moral Panics, Motions in Limine, and Patent Reform, 19 Stan.
 Tech.
 L. Rev. (forthcoming 2015).